The ubiquitous festival belt

 Retractable reels are quite useful

 I like having a few retractable reels to attach to my bags and gear.
-They’re great for items such as lip balms, small hand sanitizers, lighters and anything small you want to access often.
+They’re great for items such as lip balms, small hand sanitizers, lighters and anything small you want to access often and easily.

 The photo of the belt featured here is from El Gato Montes, on Etsy.
 It’s pretty, though it ain’t cheap.